 “I made a mistake,” he said to Bobby.
 “I’m sorry.”

 Bobby gave Solomon a friendly pat with his big flipper.
 “That’s okay, King Solomon.
-Everyone makes mistakes sometimes.
-The important thing is that you learned from it!”
+Everyone makes mistakes sometimes.”

-From that day on, Solomon never tried to show off again.
-He used his magic powers to help others and be kind, not to make himself look important.
+From that day on, Solomon used his powers to help others and be kind, not to make himself look important.
 And everyone lived happily ever after!

 Click here for more Just So Stories by Rudyard Kipling.